opennetworkinglab/aether-docs/amp/roc.rst

 -  Multi-step workflows (aka Wizards) to break a complex task into smaller guided steps.

 The *Portal* is an angular-based typescript GUI.
-The GUI uses REST API to communicate with the aether-roc-api layer, which in turn communicates with aether-config via gNMI.
+The GUI uses REST API to communicate with the ``aether-roc-api`` layer, which in turn communicates with aether-config via gNMI.
-The GUI implementation is consistent with modern GUI design, implemented as a single-page application and includes a “commit list” that allows several changes to be atomically submitted together.
+The GUI implementation is consistent with modern GUI design, implemented as a single-page application and includes a "commit list" that allows several changes to be atomically submitted together.
 Views within the GUI are handcrafted, and as new models are added to Aether, the GUI must be adapted to incorporate the new models.